Edward Barron Chandler

+Early life

-Chandler was born in Amherst, Nova Scotia and moved to New Brunswick to study law.
+Edward Barron Chandler was born in Amherst, Nova Scotia on August 22, 1800, to parents Charles Henry Chandler and Elizabeth Rice.
+His grandfather, Colonel Joshua Chandler, was a wealthy Connecticut legislature member-turned loyalist.

+Career

+He later moved to New Brunswick to study law.
 He moved to Dorchester, New Brunswick and served in the colony's government.
 In 1827 he was elected to the New Brunswick legislature as an opponent of responsible government and later served on the province's Legislative Council (the legislature's Upper House) and in Cabinet serving as leader of the "compact" government that ruled the colony from 1848 to 1854 prior to the institution of responsible government.

 In 1836 Chandler became a member of New Brunswick's Legislative Council.